Skip to content

 Complete Strategy Syntax Reference

-This comprehensive guide covers every aspect of writing trading strategies for our backtesting engine.
+This comprehensive guide covers every aspect of writing trading strategies for the backtesting engine.

 Table of Contents